Class GWTTestCase

 protected final void finishTest()

-, call this method during the delay period to cause this test to succeed.
+Cause this test to succeed during asynchronous mode.
+After callingdelayTestFinish(int), call this method during the delay period to cause this test to succeed.
 This method is typically called from an event handler some time after the test method returns control to the caller.Calling this method before the test method completes, will undo the effect of having called

-.
+delayTestFinish().
 The test will revert to normal, non-asynchronous mode.Example:

 public void testTimer() { // Set a delay period significantly longer than the // event is expected to take. delayTestFinish(500); // Setup an asynchronous event handler.
-Timer timer = new Timer() { @Override public void run() { // do some validation logic // tell the test system the test is now done finishTest(); } }; // Schedule the event and return control to the test system. timer.schedule(100); }
+Timer timer = new Timer() { @Override public void run() { // do some validation logic // tell the test system the test is now done finishTest(); } }; // Schedule the event and return control to the test system. timer.schedule(100); }- Throws:

 delayTestFinish(int)